Smart Connections settings

 Results limit (PRO)

-Adjust the number of lookup results displayed (default 20).
+Adjust the number of lookup results displayed.